tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Smart contract

         An automated transactional service running on any of the blockchains supporting smart contracts.
-Typically runs on Ethereum based blockchain and is written in the Solidity programming language.
+Typically runs on Ethereum-based blockchain and is written in the Solidity programming language.

     Jupyter notebook